xt-prc-lab/3D_Micropatterned_Traction_Force_Microscopy/README.md

   * "user-defined" displacements at the top surface (including the well walls) of the model.

 The model needs to be meshed with tetrahedral elements.
 An "\*.inp" Abaqus job file needs to be created and saved in a directory.
 Only the "\*.inp" file is needed for the traction calculation, but it is a good practice to also save the  "\*.cae" model in the same directory.
 Any file stored in the same directory than the  "\*.inp" job file will be copied over to the results folder.
 Two examples of Abaqus models can be found [here](https://github.com/xt-prc-lab/3D_Micropatterned_Traction_Force_Microscopy/tree/main/Examples/Abaqus_Models).

+## 3D PIV (Displacement Calculation):

+In order to calculate the 3D deformation, the [PIV_3D.m](https://github.com/xt-prc-lab/3D_Micropatterned_Traction_Force_Microscopy/blob/main/3D_PIV/PIV_3D.m) file needs to be run.

+### Parameters:

+Two different files contain the parameters for the PIV and the experiment, and need to be modified beforehand:

+  * [set_settings.m](https://github.com/xt-prc-lab/3D_Micropatterned_Traction_Force_Microscopy/blob/main/3D_PIV/set_settings.m): contains the parameters for the PIV, such as the channels to analyze, the extension of the images, PIV box size and overlap, etc.
+  * [gel_settings.m](https://github.com/xt-prc-lab/3D_Micropatterned_Traction_Force_Microscopy/blob/main/3D_PIV/gel_settings.m): contains parameters such as pixel size, filtering parameters, etc.

+All of the parameters contained in those files are extensively commented.

+By default, when [PIV_3D.m](https://github.com/xt-prc-lab/3D_Micropatterned_Traction_Force_Microscopy/blob/main/3D_PIV/PIV_3D.m) is run, a file selection dialog will be displayed for each file type to input (beads, trypsin and optionally other fluorescence channels).
+Any timepoint from the time series can be chosen, and the rest of the timepoints will be automatically detected.
+In order to automatize the calculation of multiple timepoints, this default behaviour can be overriden.
+Around line 116, multiple variable are created with the names of the files to analyze, such as File.BeadsName and File.TrypsinName.
+They make use of the variables BeadsName, TrypsinName, etc. defined around line 53.
+If the names contained in File.BeadsName, File.TrypsinName, etc. exist, the code will automatically analyze those and will not prompt to click and select the data files.
+This code is prepared to sequentially analyze multiple positons and timepoints without user input.

+### Results:

+A new directory will be created with the name indicated by File.pathname, defined around lines 53 and 94, and all the results will be placed there.
+The following files and directories will be placed inside:

+  * Settings.mat: structure containing the settings used in the analysis.
+  * File.mat: structure containing parameters regarding the files analyzed.
+  * Croppeddata: directory containing the stacks of the different channels, aligned and cropped to the desired size.
+  * Displacements: directory containing the files storing the measured displacement field.